Shikaga/story/index.md

 At some point here, Emlyn is on a errand for Orin, or perhaps just dinner in the servants quarters, anyway she meets Robert, who is totally different character now, anyway they strike up a rapport, which will continue throughout the book.

+We also meet the Princess at this point, who is cool.
+We like her, she has her own stuff going on.

 At this point we start seeing information from he unbreakables point of view.
-He is talking to the prince about why they need to depose the king.
-I want something that is actually logical, to the point where you almost side with them.
+They talk about actually needing to assasinate the king, because he refuses to go to war with Verris, they have been allies for a long time now.
+But he is wrong, something must be one.
 Also this is a good juncture to address why they are having issues with the Scryers Guild.
 Some kind of interpolitical thing.
 Specifically, it would be of great benefit for them to get rid of Marcus

 After forshadowing the problem with the Scryers, we cut to Marcus doing his thing far from home.